Cactus64k/attiny_lm75a/README.md

 This code provide UART thermomether with 4s period.
 UART and I2C is software.
 Features:
-* low power device
+* low power device(12µA in sleep mode)
 * easy connect to PC(using uart->usb converter)
 * stable UART freq and no errors on 7 methers of twisted pair
 * lowcost components
-* code size is 3376 bytes (can be less without printf and stdout)
+* code size is 3.5 Kbytes (can be less without printf and stdout)

 <img src="/img/cheme.png" width="350"/>
 <img src="/img/photo.png" width="350"/>